Tracing the simulated high-redshift circum-galactic medium with Lyman alpha emission: Methods

 With the \lya emission rates from recombinations and collisional excitations, we then perform Monte Carlo radiative transfer in post-processing to compute the \lya signal that escapes the halo, using the \rascas code \cite[][]{MichelDansac20}.
 We sample each emission component ($\varepsilon_{\mathrm{rec}}$ and $\varepsilon_{\mathrm{col}}$) with $4\times 10^5$ Monte Carlo photon packets cast from cells with a probability proportional to their luminosity.
 Each photon packet is emitted with a frequency in the frame of the emitting cell which is drawn from a Gaussian distribution of width fixed by the cell's temperature \citep[see Sec.
 2.2 of][]{MichelDansac20}.
 In order to measure the extended emission out to large distances, all cells within a radius of $11 \, \mathrm{arcsec}$ around the main galaxy are allowed to emit.
 In turn, photon packets are propagated until they either pass that radius or are absorbed by a dust grain.
 We have included dust following the model of \citet{Laursen09b}, assuming SMC dust properties.
 In this model, the amount of dust scales primarily with the amount of neutral hydrogen and of metals, although traces of dust will be present in the ionised phase as well.
 We refer to Blaizot et al. (in prep.) for a detailed discussion of the effect of dust on the \lya properties of our simulated galaxy.
 This model results in UV attenuations (typically $\sim 1-2$ mag at $M_{1500} \sim -20$ AB) and \lya escape fractions (typically a few percent) which are broadly consistent with what is observed for LAEs.
 In the scope of the present paper, the main effect of dust is to limit the \lya flux emerging from the ISM of the central plus satellite galaxies.

+In order to accelerate the computation, we use the core-skipping algorithm described in \citet[][Sect.
+3.2.4]{Smith15}, which very slightly underestimates the effect of dust (introducing a relative error of order 1\% on the escape fraction of \lya radiation) but produces a speedup of the computation of a factor $\sim 1000$.
+We do not apply any attenuation correction for the intergalactic medium, but this is generally expected to have at most a modest $20-30 \, \%$ effect for wavelengths shorter than the line center for the redshifts ($z \sim 3$) studied here \cite[e.g.][]{Inoue14,Hayes20}.

 The main output of RASCAS is the state of photon packets as they escape the computational domain.
 With this data, we can perform part of our analysis and for example understand how different gas phases contribute to the observed extended emission.
-However, this limits our analysis to angle-averaged properties of the \lya emission and does not allow us to compare directly our simulations to MUSE observations.
-In order to do so, we also use the peeling algorithm \citep{YusefZadeh84,Zheng02} as described in \citet[][Sect.
-9.3]{Dijkstra17} to collect flux in 12 mock MUSE data-cubes at each snapshot.
-These 12 mocks correspond to observations of the simulated galaxy from 12 different directions (the same at all outputs).
-We use them in Sec. \ref{MUSE_comp_sec} to reproduce the observational selection and analysis of \cite{Wisotzki18}.
+This does however limit our analysis to angle-averaged properties of the \lya emission, which to some extent inhibits our ability to compare our simulation directly to MUSE observations.
+In Appendix~\ref{ap_11_comp}, we make use of the peeling algorithm \citep{YusefZadeh84,Zheng02}, as described in \citet[][Sect.
+9.3]{Dijkstra17}, to collect flux in 12 mock MUSE data-cubes at each snapshot.
+These 12 mocks correspond to observations of the simulated galaxy from 12 different directions (approximately equally spaced, with a common origin, and that are the same for all redshift outputs), allowing us to more closely reproduce the observational selection and analysis of \cite{Wisotzki18}.

-In order to accelerate the computation, we use the core-skipping algorithm described in \citet[][Sect.
-3.2.4]{Smith15}, which very slightly underestimates the effect of dust (introducing a relative error of order 1\% on the escape fraction of \lya radiation) but produces a speedup of the computation of a factor $\sim 1000$.
-We do not apply any attenuation correction for the intergalactic medium, but this is generally expected to have at most a modest $20-30 \, \%$ effect for the redshifts ($z \sim 3$) studied here \cite[e.g.][]{Inoue14,Hayes20}.